top of page

 During my deep dive into the 70s funk scene, one band kept popping up, for especially two reasons: due to their eclectic sound in the 70s and their comeback in recent years with a documentary dedicated to their story.

 The story begins in early 70s London.
-A collective of talented musicians - nine self-taught, Caribbean born, London based musician/singers, Cymande creates music that defies easy categorization.
+A group of talented musicians - nine self-taught, Caribbean born, London based musician/singers, Cymande creates music that resists simple classification.

 In 71, Scipio and Patterson form Cymande and they fuse funk grooves with Afrobeat, jazz, soul, reggae, and calypso rhythms, creating the distinctive "Cymande sound." 🕊️

-Still in 71 and they are at Soho, rehearsing and improvising & enters John Schroeder into the picture – a prominent figure in the British music industry.
+Still in 71 and they are at Soho, rehearsing and improvising & enters John Schroeder into the picture – an experienced producer in the British music industry.

 My meeting with CYMANDE was purely chance caused by confusion of dates, for on the afternoon of 18th October 1971 in the basement of a club in Soho, London, I was due to see another group.
 The band were rehearsing, or rather what they termed as rehearsing was a troup of friends specially brought for the occasion and which seemed to increase as the afternoon went on shouting, chanting and jumping about like there was no tomorrow and this I later discovered was how it was everywhere the band played.
 I found myself caught up in an atmosphere of electric excitement and my brain pummelled with music and rhythms which had an incessant infectiousness.

-The 1972-released "Cymande" album is much more than a debut; it is a landmark achievement in the funk genre.
+The 1972-released Cymande album is a significant debut album.
 The album features strong percussion, soulful vocals, and tight grooves that highlight the band's skillful blending of influences.

-🕊️ "Dove" is the one song perfectly embodying the group's ability to captivate the audience.
-"The Message," showcases the interplay between reggae rhythms but also injects a dose of irresistible funk.
-"Getting It Back" has a classic 70s funk vibe that is alive and vibrant.
+🕊️ 'Dove' is the one song perfectly representing the group's ability to captivate the audience.
+'The Message,' demonstrates rhythmic combination but also injects a dose of irresistible funk.
+'Getting It Back' has a classic 70s funk vibe that is alive and vibrant.

 Gülben - 03/2024